Germoe/hit-predictor/project_report.md

+---
-# Hit Predictor
+title: Hit Predictor
-# - Finding an Underlying Hit Formula within Songs
+subtitle: Finding an Underlying Hit Formula within Songs
-### by Sebastian Engels
+author: Sebastian Engels

-"Look, if you had one shot or one opportunity to seize everything you ever wanted in one moment would you capture it or just let it slip?"
-- Eminem _Lose Yourself_
+date: June 2019
+toc: true
+geometry: margin=2.5cm
+---
 # 1. The Problem

 In recent years, a new field has (re-)emerged that attempts to use audio features to predict whether a song will achieve commercial success - Hit Song Science (HSS).